open-contracting/infrastructure/docs/cost/ids/sustainability.md

 Publish summary statistics on worker accidents:

 1. Add a `Metric` object to the `.metrics` array, set its `.id` incrementally and set its `.title` to "Worker accidents".

-2. For each reporting period, add an `Observation` object to the metric's `.observations` array, set its `.id` incrementally, set its `.period` to the reporting period and set its `.measure` to the number of accidents.
-If further details available, add them to the observation's `.notes` field.
+2. For each reporting period, add an `Observation` object to the metric's `.observations` array and set its:

+- `.id` incrementally
+- `.period` to the reporting period
+- `.measure` to the number of accidents.

+3. If further details available, add them to the observation's `.notes` field.

 Publish summary statistics on worker fatalities:

 1. Add a `Metric` object to the `.metrics` array, set its `.id` incrementally and set its `.title` to "Worker fatalities".

-2. For each reporting period, add an `Observation` object to the metric's `.observations` array, set its `.id` incrementally, set its `.period` to the reporting period and set its `.measure` to the number of fatalities.
-If further details available, add them to the observation's `.notes` field.
+2. For each reporting period, add an `Observation` object to the metric's `.observations` array set its:

+- `.id` incrementally
+- `.period` to the reporting period
+- `.measure` to the number of fatalities.

+3. If further details available, add them to the observation's `.notes` field.
 ```json
 {
   "metrics": [